2i2c-org/team-compass/practices/meetings.md

   - Close-out the meeting issue
 :::

+#### Who serves as the facilitator?

+Everybody on the engineering team, on a rotating basis.
+We rotate meeting facilitators **every month** and transition this role at the monthly team meeting.
+The meeting facilitator rotates through the [“Open Infrastructure Engineering Team” on this page](https://team-compass.2i2c.org/en/latest/about/team.html), in alphabetical order.

 ### Recorder

 The Meeting Recorder is responsible for encoding the discussion points and actionable items that came out of a meeting.